simonteozw/tp/docs/DeveloperGuide.md

 * `AddModuleCommand`
 * `DeleteModuleCommand`
 * `EditModuleCommand`

+Before we begin, it is important for us to define 1 key term: **association**:

+:information_source: A lesson/task is associated with a module if its **code** field is equal to the module's **code**.

+:information_source: A contact is associated with a module if it contains that module's code as 1 of its tags

 The add, delete, and edit commands are all implemented in similar ways.
 When they are executed they will:
  * call on the relevant Model methods